 Former Theranos CEO Elizabeth Holmes set to be sentenced

-Former Theranos CEO Elizabeth Holmes is set to be sentenced on Friday, 10 months after a jury found her guilty of defrauding investors in the failed blood-testing company.
+Former Theranos CEO Elizabeth Holmes awaits sentencing Friday, 10 months after a jury found her guilty of defrauding investors in the failed blood-testing company.

+The sentencing hearing in San Jose, California, began shortly after 10 a.m.
+Pacific Time and was ongoing as the clock approached noon — an unusually long time for what is typically a fairly procedural hearing.

 Holmes, 38, founded Theranos in 2003, and it quickly grew to become of one of the best-known startups in the world, with a peak valuation of $10 billion.
 But a series of exposes by the Wall Street Journal raised questions about the effectiveness of the company's technology and business practices, triggering multiple investigations by federal and state officials.